twoodruff25/Version-Control-skills-lab-6/README.md

 Python 3.10.1 64-bit

 Any machine that has this version of Python installed will be able to run it using the standard command prompt protocol.
-For any help installing python please reference the offical website *[Link](https://www.python.org/downloads/)* Furthermore, if help is needed to run this program please reference how to run python scripts here 'https://realpython.com/run-python-scripts/'
+For any help installing python please reference the offical website *[Python Download Link](https://www.python.org/downloads/)*

+Furthermore, if help is needed to run this program please reference how to run python scripts here *[Python Guide](https://realpython.com/run-python-scripts/)*

 Note: *Any and all necessary imports are provided by the standard python packages accessible to all upon installation.*